Subscribe!

 Volunteer

 Chet Frame left a comment also advising volunteer work for non-profits or other organizations.
-I completely agree.
+I completely agree.??
 If you can run projects for the organization this is a great way to get some real world experience.

 For instance, I belong to several groups in the PMI and in the past I found a project that I could carry out, did some preliminary work to plan it out at a high level, and then proposed it to the board.

-They accepted it, and I recruited team members.
-I was the project manager.
-If the board hadn’t accepted it, I would have tried again.
-And again.
-And again.
+They accepted it, and I recruited team members.?
+I was the project manager.?
+If the board hadn’t accepted it, I would have tried again.?
+And again.?
+And again.?
 I was actually working full time and doing 12-16 credit hours at university too.

 If you can set aside a few hours per week for personal development, you could do something like this.